2020 E. coli Counts

 Starry Stonewort Management on Geneva Lake

-With the discovery of starry stonewort in Geneva Lake at several locations in the southeast corner of the lake outside the lagoon, starry stonewort’s best long-term management will shift from eradication to containment and control.
-Management will address population in the lagoon as well as any population found in the lake.
+With the discovery of starry stonewort in Geneva Lake at several locations in the southeast corner of the lake outside the lagoon, starry stonewort’s best long-term management shifted from eradication to containment and control.
+Management is concentrating in the areas of known starry stonewort populations.

 Educational effort with boaters at the launch and the cleaning of boats before and after they enter the lake will help keep unwanted invasive species from getting into the lake and spreading.
 Keeping a clean boat while on the lake, such as removing vegetation and mud from anchors and props before you move to another site is one sure way of reducing the spread of an invasive within a lake.
-The GLEA is looking at ways to help establish cleaning stations at the different municipal launch sites.
-For information on the regulations for boat transfere and bait laws see
+This is the message of the Clean Boats Clean Waters program which was active on Geneva Lake's five municipallaunches duirng 2020.
+The possibility of establishing a boat cleaning station is also bering explored.
+For information on the regulations for boat transfer and bait laws see

 Future starry stonewort populations in Geneva Lake will also be managed to control and contain.
-Starry stonewort management will be a long-term commitment at any site where it has been identified in the lake.
+Starry stonewort management will be based upon an integrated pest management approach that looks at the big picture of keeping a healthy lake and specifically, a healthy plant community.

-A long term commitment to Clean-Boats Clean Waters ( https://dnr.wi.gov/lakes/cbcw/) practices at the launches will also be a must if we are to reduce the likelihood of new invasive species getting into Geneva Lake.
-Keeping a clean boats is the law!
+A long term commitments to Clean-Boats Clean Waters ( ttps://dnr.wi.gov/lakes/cbcw/) practices at the launches are a must if we are to reduce the likelihood of new invasive species getting into Geneva Lake.
+During the summer of 2020 the GLEA staff the municipal public launch sites with individuals trained in the Clean Boats, Clean Waters program to help boaters understand what they must do to help spread aquatic invasive species.